scottnonnenberg/blog/pages/posts/2016-04-21-practical-gatsby-js.md

 For the [best formatting in your shares to social media](https://moz.com/blog/meta-data-templates-123), and the [best treatment by search engines](https://support.google.com/webmasters/answer/79812?hl=en), you'll want to add some structured data to your page (usually `meta` tags).
 To do that, you'll need page-specific details in your HTML React component.
 You can get it in `render()` via [React-Router](https://github.com/reactjs/react-router) information on `props`:

-  * `location` - its `pathname` key will give you the current base URL, with other parts of the URL avaiable too.
+  * `location` - its `pathname` key will give you the current base URL, with other parts of the URL available too.
   * `routes` - an array of all matched routes.
 The last one will be the target page, and its `data` key will include all _frontmatter_ from the top of the file as well as `body`, the final HTML generated from the target file.

 Just remember that you won't get these in `develop` mode, only `build`.